-Man suspected in parcel bombs case arrested in Florida
+Florida man arrested in probe of bombs mailed to Trump critics

 “I thank God no one’s been hurt, and I thank the brave and resourceful security and law enforcement people for protecting us,” De Niro said in a statement.
 “There’s something more powerful than bombs, and that’s your vote.
 People MUST vote!”

-Reporting by Zachary Fagenson and Bernie Woodall; Additional reporting by Gina Cherelus, Gabriella Borter and Peter Szekely in New York, Mark Hosenball, Makini Brice, Susan Heavey, Sarah N. Lynch in Washington, and Brendan O'Brien in Milwaukee; Writing by Daniel Wallis; Editing by Lisa Shumaker and Jeffrey Benkoe
+Reporting by Zachary Fagenson and Bernie Woodall; Additional reporting by Gina Cherelus, Gabriella Borter and Peter Szekely in New York, Mark Hosenball, Makini Brice, Susan Heavey, Sarah N. Lynch in Washington, and Brendan O'Brien in Milwaukee; Writing by Daniel Wallis; Editing by Lisa Shumaker, Jeffrey Benkoe and Cynthia Osterman